jackfoxy/urQL/docs/ref-ch08-functions.md

 # Functions

+**IMPORTANT NOTE**: the design of functions is still on-going.
+Nothing is implemented in the parser and take the following as preliminary design work.

 Urql has two kinds of functions.

 Scalar functions take one or more columns as parameters from a single intermediary data row and return a single scalar value.
 Scalar functions must be declared after the `CTEs` and `FROM` clauses and before the `SELECT` clause.
 The user-assigned scalar name may be used in any predicate or `SELECT` clause.